-You can use Reconstruct to generate 3D reality models (Point Clouds) of the indoor spaces of your projects from videos captured by 360 cameras.
+You can use Reconstruct to generate 3D reality models (point clouds) of the indoor spaces from videos captured by 360 cameras.
 This unique feature enables our customers to avoid the cost, time, and effort needed to conduct laser scanning.
-Here is a quick comparison between Reconstruct's indoor point clouds and laser scanning to help you decide which works best for your specific needs.
+Here is a quick comparison between laser scanning and Reconstruct's 360 camera captures to help you decide which works best for your specific needs.

-Overall we recommend using Insta360 One R camera for capturing your indoor spaces.
-This camera provides the best quality for the point clouds and images.
+We recommend using the Insta360 One R camera for capturing your indoor spaces.
+This camera produces the point clouds and images with the best quality.
 Here is a comparison of available 360 cameras for your reference.

 360 Camera Stabilizers

-Capturing videos while walking results in blurred images due to camera shake.
-Some of the available 360 cameras have internal image stabilization.
+Capturing videos while walking results in blurred images due to the camera shaking.
+Some 360 cameras have internal image stabilization.
 However, even with internal image stabilization, it is highly recommended to use stabilizers (gimbals) to eliminate blurred video frames completely.
-Stabilizers can significantly improve the quality of the indoor point clouds.
+Stabilizers can significantly improve the quality of indoor point clouds.
 For this type of capture, it is recommended to use stabilizers that are designed for 360 cameras.
-Learn more about stabilizer here.
+Learn more about stabilizers here.

-Once you purchase the right camera and stabilizer combination, your next step is to finalize your capture set up.
+Once you purchase the right camera and stabilizer, finalize your capture set up.
 Regardless of the type of 360 camera used for capture, users should follow the instructions below to ensure good capture quality: